Ajok: Legend

 Ajok is known as a benevolent god to humankind according to Lotuko mythology, as long as they continue to worship him through prayers and sacrificial offerings.

 Origin of Death

 Ajok plays a central role in the Lotuko myth of how death became a permanent state for living beings.
-It is said that the child of the first woman and the man of humans had passed away, and the first woman asked for Ajok’s help to revive the child.
+It is said that the child of the first woman and the man of humans had died, and the first woman asked for Ajok’s help to revive the child.
 Ajok did so, but the husband of the woman found out about it.
 The woman did not consult her husband about her intentions beforehand, and he became angered by what happened.
 The revived child was later killed by the husband as retaliation for her wife’s actions.
 In one version of the myth, his wife was also killed at his hands.
 Ajok originally planned to make humans immortal, but after what transpired, he left Earth and declared that from that day on, those who died shall remain that way.